 I received my PhD from the University of Montpellier (France) where I studied the molecular and cellular mechanisms controlling the hydraulic properties of Arabidopsis thaliana rosette in response to environmental stresses.
-Then I joined the University of Edinburgh (UK) as a postdoctoral research associate.
+Then I joined the University of Edinburgh (UK) as a Postdoctoral Research Associate.
 I studied the contribution of non-transcriptional mechanisms to biological timekeeping of the pico-alga Ostreococcus tauri that has become a new relevant model for plant Systems Biology.
-Then I studied how light and thermo-sensitive phytochrome photoreceptors regulate chloroplast RNA processing and photosynthesis.
+Then, I studied how light and thermo-sensitive phytochrome photoreceptors regulate chloroplast RNA processing and photosynthesis.
 At Carnegie Institution for Science, I studied the mechanisms of thermoadaptation of a desert extremophile C4 plant as a Senior Research Associate.
 I continue the project as a Research Specialist at Michigan State University (Michigan).
 The long term goal of this project is to improve crops and to address relevant challenges in response to worldwide climate changes.